 The B Mat utilizes 100% non-slip rubber and synthetic rubber to create an eco-friendly, biodegradable, and highly durable product.
 Its ultra-grippy, sticky top ensures superior traction, stability, and grip during your workout.

-What I personally love about the B Mat Strong is its unparalleled stickiness and quickly became my go-to for intense, sweaty sessions.
+What I personally love about the B Mat Strong is its unparalleled stickiness and quickly became my go-to for intense, sweaty sessions (which is why it’s also my top pick of yoga mats if you sweat a lot .
 With the stickiest surface I’ve ever encountered, slipping is a thing of the past, allowing me to focus on perfecting my poses.

 It’s not as thick as some of the other mats on this list, but it’s still very comfy for those with bad knees.
 The mat’s eco-friendly and responsibly-produced nature also sits well with my conscience, knowing that I’m contributing to a sustainable approach to yoga accessories.